Some Londoners love Centre Point, writes Paul Coleman. Others loathe it. That makes Centre Point another of London’s ‘Marmite’ skyscrapers.*

 To be an UHNWI, you’ll need at least $30m in investable assets.
 So, by definition, Garrett’s HNW and UHNWI target market is tiny – compared, of course, to all the people who need a home.
 But the HNW and UHNWI pie makes up for in cash what it lacks in numbers.
 Globally, over 212,600 Ultra High Net Worth Individuals hold a combined $30 trillion in net assets, according to a World Ultra Wealth Report by Wealth-X. They control 12% of global wealth, despite making up just 0.004% of the world’s adult population.

-Centre Point is located in Camden, a borough with a chronic shortage of genuinely affordable homes.
+Centre Point, built at a cost of £5.5m, is located in Camden, a borough with a chronic shortage of genuinely affordable homes.
 Designed by Richard Seifert and protected as a designated Grade II listed building, Centre Point sits close to some of central London’s most expensive real estate in neighbourhoods such as Bloomsbury, Covent Garden, Fitzrovia and Soho.
 Centre Point’s fresh controversy over its lack of affordable homes connects strongly with its past.
 In the 1970s, despite its pre-cast concrete Brutalist architectural merits, Centre Point’s vast office floors fail to attract a singular one-off tenant.
 Hyams refuses to let it piecemeal to multiple occupiers.

 Squatters and students then take it over in 1974, protesting at the lack of decent housing in central London.
 Later, a homeless charity even adopts the moniker Centrepoint and bases itself at the foot of the block.
 Business lobby group, the Confederation of British Industry, makes Centre Point its HQ for 30 years before moving closer to the City of London’s financial district.
 Hence, more empty than occupied during its fifty year history, Centre Point was always going to be a prime target for a developer to come along and subject the complex to an OTRC – a property market acronym for an Office To Residential Conversion.